 Jardin du Palais Royal, the almost hidden garden beyond the Colonnes de Buren

-If I had to pick just one top favorite out of all of Paris's wonderful parks and public gardens, it would be Jardin du Palais Royal, the almost hidden oasis beyond the Colonnes de Buren that you can see in the photo near the top of this page
+If I had to choose just one top favorite out of all of Paris's wonderful parks and public gardens, my pick would be Jardin du Palais Royal, the almost-hidden oasis beyond the Colonnes de Buren that you can see in the photo near the top of this page

 Since that first visit, I've been back many times and have spent so much time in this fascinating city that I now think of it as my second home.